Dragon1 Standard: Definitions of the Concepts

 Functions of Definitions

-Concepts (ideas, approaches, abstractions of implementations) are what we experience in the world.
-A concept may have many different implementations, some things are obvious to be of the same concept, and other things are not.
+Concepts (ideas, approaches, abstractions of implementations) are what we experience.
+A concept may have many different implementations; some things are obviously the same concept, and others are not.
 Definitions describe what exactly makes something to be a certain concept.
 Definitions help us to classify the knowledge we have.

 Below are some examples of definitions that show how important it is to know the differences between concepts through definitions: